 Reference: This article was inspired by Doug's Turing Lecture | Slidedeck

-article featured imageDouglas Carl Engelbart: Developing the Underlying Concepts for Contemporary Computing
+article featured imageDoug Engelbart: Developing the Underlying Concepts for Contemporary Computing

 IEEE Annals | Jul 1997 | Susan B. Barnes

 “What is missing from the current commercial descriptions of the Web is a discussion about the 30-year history of R&D that created the underlying technologies on which the Web is based.
-Much of this foundation was laid in the 1960s by Douglas Carl Engelbart.
-In 1968, at the ACM/IEEE-CS Fall Joint Computer Conference, Engelbart demonstrated his concept of “interactive computing” to a group of computer scientists, and this is now considered a seminal event in the history of computing."
-Source: IEEE Annals of the History of Computing Volume 19 Issue 3, July 1997
+Much of this foundation was laid in the 1960s by Doug Engelbart.
+In 1968, he demonstrated his concept of “interactive computing” to a group of computer scientists, now considered a seminal event in the history of computing."
+Source: IEEE Annals of the History of Computing Vol.19 Issue 3.

 article featured imageOf Mouse and Man Hartford Courant | Apr 17, 1997 | Kevin Hunt “In 20 or 30 years, you'll be able to hold in your hand as much computing knowledge as exists now in the whole city, or even the whole world.” -- Douglas Engelbart, upon receiving the $500,000 Lemelson-MIT Prize, the crown jewel of inventor prizes, in New York last week.
 Visit Engelbart Awards for details.